 spiral or coil bind

 A type of binding that uses a spiral of continuous plastic looped through punched holes, usually in the documents left margin.
 The spirals tend to be plastic and come in a wide range of colours to order, and we use them especially when documents need to be waterproof or suitable for use in clinical environments.
 The coils are slightly lighter than the metal wire-o alternative.
-This form of binding commands a slightly higher price than conventional wire-o-binding as it takes a bit longer to finish.

 - Full Canadian – partially hidden wire is exposed on front and back cover.